lewismj/tiki_scala/docs/src/main/tut/datastructures/edge.md

 # Edges

 `Edge` is a case class that represents an edge between two vertices.
 The edges in a graph tend to be either all directed or undirected.
+However, almost all practical use cases tend to be concerned with directed graphs, and usually directed acyclic graphs (DAG) that are connected, i.e. _Trees_.
 Most data structures assume the edge is directed 'from' a vertex 'to' another vertex, _unless explicitly stated_.

-_Often vertex type may be a proxy for some underlying vertex type.
+_Often vertex type of an Edge may be a proxy for some underlying vertex type.
-Where instance of the type may be costly to hold within a graph._
+Where an instance of the underlying type may be costly to hold within a graph._

 Each edge type must support a simple map function.